 Attachment E contains the MRP for this Order.
-It specifies sampling stations, pollutants to be monitored (including all parameters for which effluent limitations are specified), monitoring frequencies, and reporting requirements.
+It specifies sampling locations, pollutants to be monitored (including all parameters for which effluent limitations are specified), monitoring frequencies, and reporting requirements.
 The following provides the rationale for these requirements:

-A. MRP Requirements Rationale
+A. Monitoring Requirements Rationale

 - 1. Influent Monitoring.
-Influent monitoring at Monitoring Location INF-001 is necessary to understand Facility operations and to evaluate compliance with Prohibition III.D, which prohibits average dry weather influent flow greater than 10 MGD.
+Influent flow monitoring is necessary to understand Facility operations and to evaluate compliance with Prohibition III.D, which prohibits average dry weather influent flow greater than 29 MGD.
 Influent CBOD5 and TSS monitoring is necessary to evaluate compliance with this Order's 85 percent removal requirement.
 Basin Plan section 4.7.2.2 requires cyanide monitoring because this Order is based on site-specific cyanide water quality objectives. - 2.
 Effluent Monitoring.
-Effluent monitoring at Monitoring Locations EFF-001, EFF-002, and EFF-002b is necessary to understand Facility operations, to evaluate compliance with this Order's effluent limitations, and to conduct future reasonable potential analyses.
-Bacteria monitoring is allowed at Monitoring Location EFF-001 (prior to dechlorination) because bacteria could regrow between the point of dechlorination and the sampling location.
-Samples collected for bacteria analysis are immediately dechlorinated with sodium thiosulfate after the sample is collected.

-3. Toxicity Testing.
-Acute toxicity tests are necessary to evaluate compliance with the acute toxicity effluent limitations and to conduct future reasonable potential analyses.
-Chronic toxicity tests are necessary to conduct future reasonable potential analyses and to evaluate whether chronic toxicity exceeds triggers for accelerated monitoring and Toxicity Reduction Evaluations based on Basin Plan sections 4.5.5.3.2 and 4.5.5.3.3 and Basin Plan Table 4-5.
-A chronic toxicity screening phase study, as described in MRP Appendix E-1, is needed following any significant change in the nature of the effluent and at least prior to permit reissuance to ensure that toxicity tests continue to be conducted with the most sensitive organism.
+Effluent flow monitoring is necessary to understand Facility operations.
+Monitoring for other parameters is necessary to evaluate compliance with this Order's effluent limitations and to conduct future reasonable potential analyses. - 3.
+Toxicity Testing.
+Acute and chronic toxicity tests are necessary to evaluate compliance with this Order's effluent limitations and to conduct future reasonable potential analyses.
+Chronic toxicity tests are also necessary to evaluate whether chronic toxicity exceeds the trigger for accelerated monitoring and Toxicity Reduction Evaluations based on Basin Plan sections 4.5.5.3.2 and 4.5.5.3.3 and Basin Plan Table 4-5.

-Because CMSA elected to participate in the Alternate Monitoring and Reporting Requirements for Municipal Wastewater Dischargers for the Purpose of Adding Support to the San Francisco Bay Regional Monitoring Program (Order No. R2-2016-0008), it did not conduct a chronic toxicity screening phase study for this permit reissuance.
-CMSA's previous chronic toxicity study, August 23, 2001, indicated that Americamysis bahia (mysid shrimp) was the most sensitive species.
+Because the Discharger elected to participate in the Alternate Monitoring and Reporting Requirements for Municipal Wastewater Dischargers for the Purpose of Adding Support to the San Francisco Bay Regional Monitoring Program (Order No. R2-2016-0008), and there was no significant change in the nature of the effluent, the Discharger did not conduct a chronic toxicity screening phase study for this permit reissuance.
+The MRP specifies that the mysid shrimp (Americamysis bahia) is to be used for chronic toxicity testing based on the Discharger's July 25, 2011, chronic toxicity screening phase study and the previous order.

 - 4. Receiving Water Monitoring.
-CMSA is required to continue participating in the Regional Monitoring Program, which involves collecting data on pollutants and toxicity in San Francisco Bay water, sediment, and biota.
-This monitoring is necessary to characterize the receiving water and the effects of the discharge this Order authorizes. - 5.
+RMP participation is necessary to characterize the receiving water and the effects of the discharge has on it.
+The RMP involves collecting data on pollutants and toxicity in San Francisco Bay water, sediment, and biota. - 5.
 Pretreatment and Biosolids Monitoring.
-The pretreatment and biosolids monitoring requirements for influent, effluent, and biosolids are necessary to evaluate compliance with pretreatment requirements. - 6.
+The pretreatment and biosolids monitoring requirements for influent, effluent, and biosolids are necessary to evaluate compliance with the Discharger's pretreatment program. - 6.
 Other Monitoring Requirements.
-Pursuant to CWA section 308, U.S. EPA requires dischargers to participate in a Discharge Monitoring Report-Quality Assurance (DMR-QA) Study Program.
+Pursuant to CWA section 308, U.S. EPA requires major and selected minor dischargers to participate in a Discharge Monitoring Report-Quality Assurance (DMR-QA) Study Program.
 The program annually evaluates the analytical abilities of laboratories that perform or support NPDES permit-required monitoring.
 The program applies to discharger laboratories and contract laboratories.
 There are two options to comply: (1) dischargers can obtain and analyze DMR-QA samples, or (2) pursuant to a waiver U.S. EPA issued to the State Water Board, dischargers can submit results from the most recent Water Pollution Performance Evaluation Study.
 Dischargers must submit results annually to the State Water Board, which then forwards the results to U.S. EPA. - B. Monitoring Requirements Summary.
 The table below summarizes routine monitoring requirements.
 This table is for informational purposes only.
 The actual requirements are specified in the MRP and elsewhere in this Order.